 Booklyn's mission is to promote artist books as an art form and an educational resource, to provide the general public and academic institutions with services and programming involving contemporary artist books, and to assist artists in exhibiting, distributing and publishing artist books.

 Interns at Booklyn are involved with all aspects of the administration of an artist-run non-profit art organization.
 Specific activities, supervised by Booklyn staff, fall into the following categories:

 Cataloging, Shipping, Curatorial Practice, Education, Development, Art Publication Production, & Arts Administration

-Booklyn encourage interns to take on projects that align with their interests.
+Booklyn encourages interns to take on projects that align with their interests.
 All internships are currently unpaid.
 However, interns may use Booklyn's studio equipment and space for personal projects.
-For more information, contact Maya Taylor at email@example.com.
+For more information, contact Maya Taylor at firstname.lastname@example.org.
 Intern applications are evaluated on a rolling basis.
-Booklyn is, of course, based in Brooklyn.
+Booklyn is, of course, based in Brooklyn, New York.

 Siglio Press, Los Angeles

 Siglio is an independent press in Los Angeles dedicated to publishing uncommon books that live at the intersection of art and literature.
 Siglio books defy categorization and ignite conversation: they are cross-disciplinary, hybrid works that subvert paradigms, reveal unexpected connections, rethink narrative forms, and thoroughly engage a reader’s imagination and intellect.
 We believe that challenging work can be immensely appealing: our books are beautiful, affordable, and as much a pleasure to touch and hold as they are to read.